-- 1. Go to Control Panel.

-- 2. Click Hardware and Sound → Mouse → ThinkPad.

-- 3. Follow the instructions on the screen.
+- 1. Go to Control Panel. - 2.
+Click Hardware and Sound → Mouse.
+The Mouse Properties window is displayed. - 3.
+In the Mouse Properties window, select the ThinkPad tab. - 4.
+Follow the instructions on the screen.

-Replacing the cap
+Replacing the cap of pointing stick

-The cap 1 on the end of the TrackPoint pointing stick is removable.
-After you use the cap for a period of time, you can replace the cap with a new one.
+The cap 1 on the end of the pointing stick is removable.
+After you use the cap for a period of time, you might consider replacing the cap with a new one.
+To get a new cap, contact Lenovo Customer Support Center.
+See "Calling Lenovo" on page 148.